Unidata/netcdf-java/docs/userguide/src/site/pages/runtime/netcdf4Clibrary.md

 ### Pre-built Installation

 #### Linux
-The easiest way to get `libnetcdf` is through a package management program, such as rpm, yum, adept, and others.
+The easiest way to get `libnetcdf` is through a package management program, such as rpm, yum, apt, and others.
 Details will vary with each program but "netcdf" is usually the package name you want.

 #### Mac